 Science Research

-To begin, in Science Research, the program allows students to learn new techniques in the science field and get to design their own experiment.
+In Science Research, students can learn new techniques in the science field and get to design their own experiment.

-“They do have a little bit more responsibility of planning their own schedules and time table because everyone’s project is going to take a different amount of time, take different amounts of trials,” says Science Research teacher, Dr. Cohen.
+“They do have a little bit more responsibility of planning their schedules because everyone’s project is going to take a different amount of time,” said Dr. Cohen.
+“They do have a little bit more responsibility of planning their schedules because everyone’s project is going to take a different amount of time… It gets easier as you move along.”

 Certain students enjoy the increased responsibility due to having more educational freedom.
 On the other hand, others may consider it a bit of a hassle as increased responsibility also comes with the increase in workload.